| Little Willow ( @ 2008-04-19 12:27:00 |

 The Squad by Jennifer Lynn Barnes

-- The last thing Toby Klein ever wanted to be was a cheerleader, but she suddenly finds herself as a squad recruit.
+- For ages 12 and up.
+The last thing Toby Klein ever wanted to be was a cheerleader, but she suddenly finds herself as a squad recruit.
 She's just as shocked to see herself in the uniform as she is to discover the squad is actually a team of spies.
 These high school girls cheer their team one moment and help the government fight evil figures the next.
 If the cheerleaders from Bring It On were made into government agents, they would be Toby and her teammates.
 Fans of the original Charlie's Angels TV series who also like pop culture and high school spirit will like this series.
-The series so far:
+There are two books in the series:

 -- Perfect Cover